Collated Stories of Life Changing Places To Visit In South America as Told by Well-Travelled Travel Bloggers From Around The World.

 Ushuaia is covered in snow for most part of the year.
 If you are not a snow bunny, head there in December to February as you can experience the short southern summer.

-FAVOURITE PLACE TO VISIT IN SOUTH AMERICA #6
+LIFE CHANGING PLACES TO VISIT IN SOUTH AMERICA #6

 Remote Jungle, Iquitos, Peru.